 Your donation will allow us to continue with research, advocacy, waste recovery + (re)cycling and direct support for the kayayei*.
 We appreciate any amount you can contribute!

-At this time of crisis due to the Coronavirus, all donations will directly support food distribution and hygiene for the Kayeyei community living in Accra.
+*Please note that in light of the COVID-19 crisis we have directed all public support from March to December of 2020 to food distribution and hygiene for the Kayeyei community living in Accra.
 Access our report on this effort here.

 Since 2016 the Dead White Man’s Clothes (DWMC) project has collected accurate and comprehensive data on the secondhand clothing economy in Accra, Ghana while also engaging the Kantamanto community in conversation about the future of fashion.
 Through this research we have mapped Kantamanto’s ecosystem, including material flow, methods of valorization and chain of labor.
 Through DWMC we strive to illustrate how the global oversupply of clothing unjustly compounds environmental, social and infrastructural issues in Ghana, while we also work to identify opportunities for intervention and improvement.